S010MON/numerical-methods/notes/Iteration.md

 For-Loops

-	for looping variable = looping array	% it is good practice to comment start of for loop with the iterator
+	for looping variable = looping array
 		%code block;
-	end					% It is good practice to comment end of for loop
+	end%for

    *example:*

    	for i = 1:n
 		% do stuff ...
-	endfor
+	end%for

    *with steps other than one:*

    	for i: 1:3:n 		% will count in threes
 		% do stuff ...
-	endfor
+	end%for

 Breaks